-This is a really nice walk out into the countryside behind Galston and on a nice day you will be rewarded with beautiful views across to the Isle of Arran and down onto Galston village.
-Concrete roads all the way makes it ideal for the buggy.
-The walk passes Barr Castle, the head office of Grants Foods and Galston cemetery.
+This is a really nice walk out into the countryside behind Galston and on a clear day you will be rewarded with beautiful views across to the Isle of Arran and down onto Galston village.
+Surfaced roads all the way makes it ideal for the buggy.
+The walk passes Barr Castle, the head office of Grants Haggis and Galston cemetery.
 It also follows Burn Anne for a short distance.
+Option to extend the walk by 1km /0.6 miles to return along the river – see route description for details.

 Parking available on Barmill Road, Galston

 Route: Starting on Barmill Road, turn left onto Polwarth Street.
 This soon becomes Wallace Street and you will approach Barr Castle.
 Continue straight onto Barr Street then left onto Cemetery Road.
 This follows Burn Anne all the way along to a crossroads with B7037/Cessnock Road.
 Cross over onto Clockston Road.
 At the top of the hill turn left and follow the road downhill and back into Galston.
-Keep left at the forks on Maxwood Road and at a crossroads turn right back onto Barmill Road where you started.
+Keep left at the forks on Maxwood Road [or to extend the route by 1km / 0.6 miles, turn right at the bottom of Maxwood Rd, down a track to the River Irvine.
+Turn left to walk along the river to the running track.
+Cross the running track onto Barmill Rd where you started] and at a crossroads turn right back onto Barmill Road where you started.

 WALK REPORT: 23rd February 2016